postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ### Removing APIs from the Private API Network

 > If your team uses the [optional approval process](#using-the-approval-process-workflow), only an API Network Manager can remove an API from the Private API Network.
-If your team does not use the approval process, any user who has an Editor role for the API can remove it.
+If your team doesn't use the approval process, any user who has an Editor role for the API can remove it.

 You can also remove APIs from your Private API Network: